-I use Yukon golds for my creamy mashed potatoes because they are the best kind of spud to mash.
+- Use Yukon golds for your creamy mashed potatoes because they are the best kind of spud to mash.
 They are already creamy and buttery, and they are small enough to easily microwave whole without being diced first.
 I peel them after they are boiled, which is so much easier, and sometimes I just leave on the peels, although you probably don’t want to do that if you want truly creamy potatoes.

-These creamy vegan mashed potatoes are especially divine with my vegan mushroom gravy recipe.
+- Serve these creamy vegan mashed potatoes with my vegan mushroom gravy recipe.
 Or serve them with a pat of butter, for a decadent, delicious treat.

 As always, let me know if you make this recipe, and if you’re on Instagram, be sure to tag it with #holycowvegan.

 - 2 1/2 pounds Yukon gold potatoes (the potatoes I used were slightly larger than new potatoes, about an inch-and-a-half in diameter each, so I left them whole while boiling, but for larger potatoes you might want to halve)

 - Salt and ground black pepper